-On January 19, 2015 the Company signed an exclusivity agreement with Minelco AS to acquire the deepwater Seqi port.
-Minelco AS granted to the Company the right to proceed with a due diligence process on the Port and to negotiate exclusively with Minelco in relation to this transaction according to the terms set out in the agreement.
-During the exclusivity period Minelco provided the Company with access to its facilities, personnel, books, records and documents to allow the Company to conduct the due diligence process for the purpose of evaluating the transaction and use its commercially reasonable efforts to provide all documents and information requested by the Company.
-On March 31, 2015, Minelco AS and the Company signed an assignment agreement for the Seqi Port.
-Under the terms of the agreement Minelco assigned and transferred to the Company all its right title and interest in and to the Port.
-The assignment was made free of charge with no consideration payable by the Company to Minelco.
-To date, the Company has completed a surface due diligence examination of the Seqi pier and is currently undertaking due diligence of the underwater portion of the pier.
-Environmental due diligence was completed by Golder Associates - INUPLAN in and around the Seqi Port and a report in in preparation.
+On January 19, 2015, the Company signed an exclusivity agreement with Minelco AS ("Minelco") to acquire the deepwater Seqi Port (the "Port").
+Minelco granted to the Company the right to proceed with a due diligence process on the Port and to negotiate exclusively with Minelco in relation to this transaction according to the terms set out in the agreement.
+During the exclusivity period, Minelco provided the Company with access to its facilities, personnel, books, records and documents to allow the Company to conduct the due diligence process for the purpose of evaluating the transaction and use its commercially reasonable efforts to provide all documents and information requested by the Company.
+On March 31, 2015, Minelco and the Company signed an assignment agreement for the Port.
+Under the terms of the agreement, Minelco will transfer to the Company all its rights, title, and interest in and to the Port.
+The assignment will, subject to the assumption of closure obligations of DKK 6,000,000 by the Company, be made free of charge with no consideration payable by the Company to Minelco.
+To date, the Company has completed a surface and underwater due diligence examination of the Seqi pier.
+Environmental due diligence and a preliminary assessment of reindeer was completed by Golder Associates - INUPLAN in and around the Port and a report has been completed.